JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 == Dataset Construction

-As the foundation for this thesis, I adopted and extended the dataset from the structured corpus developed in *Analyzing the Evolution of Scientific Misconduct based on the Language of Retracted Papers"* @blessetal.AnalyzingEvolutionScientific2025.
-The original corpus integrates two critical data sources:
+This thesis builds upon the dataset introduced by Analyzing the Evolution of Scientific Misconduct based on the Language of Retracted Papers @blessetal.AnalyzingEvolutionScientific2025, which combines two main data sources:

-1. *Retraction Watch*: A comprehensive database tracking retracted scientific articles, including detailed retraction reasons.
+- Retraction Watch: A comprehensive database of retracted scientific articles, annotated with detailed retraction reasons.

-2. *OpenAlex*: An open-access repository of scholarly metadata, providing abstracts, citations, authorship, affiliations, and field classifications.
+- OpenAlex: A large-scale open-access scholarly graph providing metadata such as abstracts, citations, authors, institutions, and subject classifications.

-By combining these sources, #cite(<blessetal.AnalyzingEvolutionScientific2025>, form: "prose") enabled systematic analysis of linguistic patterns in retracted papers, which this project further expands.
+The dataset merges these sources to enable systematic analysis of scientific misconduct, especially in linguistic and structural terms.
+I reused this dataset as a foundation and expanded it through additional preprocessing, filtering, and metadata enrichment.

 The original dataset was constructed by merging Retraction Watch entries with corresponding OpenAlex metadata, resulting in \~30k unique retracted articles, of which \~19k had usable abstracts.
 Content-rich sections such as Introduction, Methods, and Conclusion were already extracted in the original dataset.
 These were identified using regular expression-based heuristics applied to the full text and labeled accordingly.
 I reused these pre-labeled sections without modifying the paragraph segmentation, and focused primarily on the Abstract for my core experiments  due to  consistent availability and conciseness.

 === Filtering and Balancing

-To ensure a clean, task-relevant dataset:
+To prepare a balanced dataset suitable for binary classification:

-- Retracted Papers: I first filtered the retracted paper corpus to retain only entries with a non-empty abstract.
-Abstracts were required as they serve as the primary input for most of my models.
-This step resulted in approximately 10,000 retracted papers.
+- Retracted Papers: I filtered the retraction corpus to include only papers with a non-empty abstract, as abstracts served as the primary textual input across most experiments.

-- Non-Retracted Papers: I randomly downsampled the reference set from #cite(<blessetal.AnalyzingEvolutionScientific2025>, form: "prose")) to obtain approximately 10,000 non-retracted papers.
-These papers were originally selected by the authors based on high citation counts across matching years and fields, under the assumption that frequently cited articles are less likely to be retracted and can serve as a reliable comparison group.
+- Non-Retracted Papers: I adopted the control sample defined by @blessetal.AnalyzingEvolutionScientific2025, consisting of highly cited, non-retracted articles matched by year and research field.
+These were originally chosen under the assumption that well-cited papers are less likely to be retracted and provide a stable reference set.
+I randomly downsampled this set to match the size of the retracted group.

 === Labeling Strategy

-Retraction Watch includes over 100 retraction reasons, often overlapping (see @labeloverlap).
-For binary classification (fraud vs. non-retracted), I defined fraud as intentional misconduct (e.g., "Fake Peer Review," "Fabricated Data"), excluding ambiguous or procedural issues (see @labeling for categories).
-Papers with any fraud-related reason were labeled as fraud; non-retracted papers formed the negative class.
+The Retraction Watch database contains over 100 retraction reason categories, and a single paper may be associated with multiple overlapping reasons (see @labeloverlap).

+For the purpose of binary classification, I defined scientific fraud as retraction reasons that clearly suggest intentional deception or systematic misconduct (e.g., “Fake Peer Review”, “Fabricated Data”).
+Ambiguous, procedural, or non-deceptive issues such as authorship disputes, plagiarism, or publisher error were excluded from the fraud definition.

+Papers were assigned the positive class (scientific fraud) if they matched at least one fraud-related retraction reason from my defined subset.
+All non-retracted papers formed the negative class (non-retracted).
+This approach allowed for a focused classification task centered on fraud detection.

 === Metadata Retention
-The dataset preserves metadata fields such as:
+The dataset retains a curated set of metadata fields relevant for modeling and analysis:

-- Field, Country, Domain: Research categorizations.
+- Field, Domain, Country: Represent the research area and geographic context.

-- Author, Institution: Semicolon-separated collaboration data.
+- Author, Institution: Capture collaboration metadata as semicolon-separated lists.

+- OriginalPaperDate: Used to extract publication year for temporal analysis.

-- OriginalPaperDate, retracted: Temporal and label data.
+- retracted: The binary target label (fraud vs. non-retracted).

-I decided to drop the Language column because almost all the papers are written in English (over 99%).
-There are only a few entries in other languages, like German or French, which isn't enough to be useful for training a model.
-Keeping this feature would just add unnecessary noise, so I removed it to keep things cleaner and more focused.
+The Language column was excluded, as over 99% of papers were written in English.
+The few non-English entries (e.g., in German or French) were too sparse to contribute meaningfully to classification and could introduce unnecessary noise.

-Processing details for metadata features follow in @feature_eng
+Further details on how these metadata features were transformed and engineered can be found in @feature_eng.

 === Retraction Reason Selection and Labeling <labeling>

-The Retraction Watch database includes over 100 distinct retraction reasons, with each paper potentially associated with multiple labels.
-For this project, I manually defined a subset of retraction reasons indicative of *scientific fraud* and grouped them into the following categories.
-I chose these categories because they clearly involve intentional deception, manipulation, or serious misconduct.
-This sets them apart from cases that might just involve mistakes (like data loss or plagiarism) or procedural problems (like disputes about authorship).
-The goal was to focus specifically on types of fraud that seriously threaten the integrity of scientific research.
+The Retraction Watch database contains over 100 retraction reasons, and each paper can be associated with multiple labels.
+To enable a clear and well-defined binary classification task (fraudulent vs. non-retracted), I manually selected a subset of retraction reasons that explicitly indicate scientific fraud.

-#set list(
-  marker: [•],
-  indent: 1.5em,
-  spacing: 0.6em
-)

-#list(
-  [*Scientific Fraud*],
-  list(
+The reasons were grouped into two high-level categories:

-    [_Manipulation of the Publication Process_ (7,651 unique)],
+- Manipulation of the Publication Process

-    list(
-      [Fake Peer Review (4,699)],
+    - Fake Peer Review

-      [Paper Mill (3,503)],
+  - Paper Mill

-      [Rogue Editor (1,972)],
+  - Rogue Editor

-    ),
-    [_Scientific Misconduct by Authors_ (4,707 unique)],
+- Scientific Misconduct by Authors

-    list(
-      [Misconduct by Author (1,278)],
+  - Misconduct by Author

-      [Falsification/Fabrication of Results (71)],
+  - Falsification/Fabrication of Results

-      [Falsification/Fabrication of Data (945)],
+  - Falsification/Fabrication of Data

-      [Randomly Generated Content (3,090)],
+  - Randomly Generated Content
-    ),
-  ),

-  [*High-Risk Author* (used only for GNN features)], list(
-    [Investigation by Journal/Publisher (11,440)],
-    [Investigation by Third Party (6,707)],
-    [Investigation by Company/Institution (2,001)],
-    [Investigation by ORI (190)],
-    [Author Unresponsive (75)],
-    [Complaints about Author (1,209)],
-  )
-)
+A third category, High-Risk Author, was created to flag papers under investigation:

+- Investigations by journals, institutions, or third parties

+- Author unresponsiveness or complaints

-Due to significant overlap between these categories as seen in @labeloverlap (particularly “Paper Mill” and “Randomly Generated Content”), I merged them into a single binary label: *scientific fraud* (retracted due to misconduct) vs. *non-retracted*.
-This enabled a focused and well-defined classification objective for all subsequent modeling.
+Due to significant overlap between these categories as seen in @labeloverlap, I merged them into a single binary label:

+- 1 → Retracted due to fraud or misconduct

+- 0 → Not retracted

+This binary definition enabled focused modeling on misconduct cases while excluding procedural retractions or honest errors (e.g., plagiarism, authorship disputes, data loss).

 #figure(
-  image("/images/overlap_labels.png", width: 50%),
+  image("/images/venn_labels.png", width: 50%),
   caption: title-caption(
     [Overlap Between Retraction Reason Categories],
     [Overlap Between Retraction Reason Categories in the Retraction Watch Database],